johndpope/MCManager/README.md

 # MCManager
-An all-purpose manager for Multipeer Connectivity
+A barebones manager for Multipeer Connectivity